Skip to main content

 CMU Students

-Potential interns may register for ANTH 499 with the consent of FIRS Director, Dr. Connor.
+Potential interns may register for ANTH 499 with the consent of FIRS Director, Dr. Baigent.
 Interns do not need to be Anthropology majors or Forensic Anthropology minors.
 Forensic science, criminal justice, biology, and chemistry students are also considered.
 Students will need to be in their junior or senior year, and, if not a ANTH student, they will need to have taken a previous ANTH course.
-See Dr. Connor for further details.
+See Dr. Baigent for further details.

 Non-CMU Students